 - Salt and Pepper

-- In a large bowl mix together the flour and the steak pieces.
+- In a large bowl mix together the flour and the braising steak chunks

 - In a large frying pan heat half the oil to hot but not smoking.
 Add half the floured steak pieces and brown all over.
-Remove the steak and place in a casserole.
+Remove the steak and place in to a casserole.
 Add the remaining oil to the frying pan, heat again then add the remaining steak and brown all over.
-Add the steak to the casserole.
+Again, add the steak to the casserole.

 - Turn the heat up high and add the brandy to the frying pan, stir well scraping up all the meat juices on the bottom of the pan.
 Reduce to a sticky glaze.